 Do you think that neighborhood response teams are the best solutions to these kinds of crises?
 From your experience working with this team, what other kinds of services or improvements to this service would benefit your immunocompromised or otherwise vulnerable neighbors during a crisis like this?

 As heartening as it is to see mutual aid groups come to formation, I will readily admit that they are no substitute for governmental forms of support.
 Even then, I think the continuation of these community groups is crucial, because we have the ability to identify areas of need more readily and we can work to keep public institutions accountable.
 For instance, I know that in contexts outside the US, there have been municipality programs doing deliveries to people in quarantine.
 Because no such measure was introduced here, we had to do it ourselves.
-The hope is that our community-driven measures eventually become provided by our taxpayer dollars.
+I can’t speak for our entire group, but my hope is that our community-driven measures eventually become provided by our taxpayer dollars.

 What from this service and overall experience should continue once the COVID-19 pandemic ends?